ncbi/DbGaP-FHIR-API-Docs/quickstart.md

 ## The `extension` fields

 We make heavy use of the `extension` field to model things not available in the standard FHIR specification.
-Line 10 holds the first occurrence of an extension in the example.
+Line 10 <!-- TODO: FHIR-1300 Fix the line references when you update the image --> holds the first occurrence of an extension in the example.
 Each extension has a URL that links to a machine-readable description of that field called a StructureDefinition.
 The URLs are named to allow a human to guess their semantics.
 The names are separated by the hyphen character (-) into fields and subfields.